pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmengineopen0.md

 ### -param serverName [in, optional]

 A pointer to a NULL-terminated string that specifies the standard DNS name of the system on which the session to the filter engine is opened.
-Callout drivers must specify <b>NULL</b> for this parameter.
+Callout drivers must specify **NULL** for this parameter.

 ### -param authnService [in]